Dave Nalle: Writing and game design

 Nalle was the author of articles published in Dragon and other gaming magazines, as well as game, media and book reviews, short fiction and poetry.
 He also had featured columns in Renaissance Magazine and Thrust: Science Fiction in Review.

 His published game designs include the Ysgarth and To Challenge Tomorrow roleplaying games, game books and resources like Pantheon and Character Role Playing and the Arthurian collectible card game Quest for the Grail.
 He was the editor and publisher of 51 issues of Abyss Magazine.

-Nalle's Suburban Slasher strategy game (1992) was one of the games banned at Gen Con under TSR in the 1990s due to content.
+Nalle designed the Suburban Slasher strategy game (1992), which was one of the games that TSR banned from Gen Con in the 1990s due to content.

 In 2003, Nalle was brought in as a guest designer for a radical redesign of Whole Earth magazine under the guest editorship of Viridian guru Bruce Sterling.

 Nalle was the inspiration of a major villain in the tabletop RPG Ars Magica named Dav'Nalleous.